 Environmental Science, Advanced Placement is a course based on content established by the College Board.
-Students enrolled in AP Environmental Science investigate the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to covers Newtonian mechanics (including rotational evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
+Students enrolled in AP Environmental Science investigate the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving and/or preventing them.
 Students are required to take the AP exam in May.